Featured post

 3. Excessive Overtime Without Compensation

-The Red Flag: A culture that consistently demands long hours without proper compensation devalues your time and is a clear path to burnout.
+The job required regular weekends and late nights with no overtime pay.
+This devalues your time and erodes work-life balance.
+Red Flag: A culture that consistently demands long hours without proper compensation is a path to burnout.

 4. High Employee Turnover